Succeeding at Scale: Enterprise Retrieval Benchmark Construction and Index-Preserving Query Adaptation for Multi-Tenant Search: Query-Only Adaptation

-We examine whether Query-Only full fine-tuning performance can be achieved using PEFT methods, reducing trainable parameters and enabling scalable multi-tenant adaptation.
-We evaluate several PEFT techniques: LoRA, a linear projection head, a 2 hidden-layer feed-forward network (FFN) on embeddings, and unfreezing the top 8 transformer layers.
-The number and proportion of trainable parameters for each method are reported in Table~\ref{tab:param_efficiency} (Appendix~\ref{app:expt_setup}).
+We evaluate whether Query-Only full fine-tuning performance can be achieved with PEFT methods that reduce trainable parameters for scalable multi-tenant adaptation.
+We test LoRA, a linear projection head, a 2-layer feed-forward network (FFN) on embeddings, and unfreezing top 8 transformer layers.
+Detailed comparison of trainable parameter counts is available in Table~\ref{tab:param_efficiency} (Appendix~\ref{app:expt_setup}).

-Results in Table~\ref{tab:linear_head} show that the best LoRA configuration consistently matches or outperforms full fine-tuning, likely due to its implicit regularization via layer-wise residual learning.
-Linear and FFN heads are also competitive; notably, FFN surpasses full fine-tuning on SciFact.
-In contrast, fine-tuning only the top 8 transformer layers underperforms despite using more parameters, highlighting LoRA’s effectiveness as a PEFT strategy.
+Results in Table~\ref{tab:linear_head} show that best LoRA configuration consistently matches or outperforms full fine-tuning, likely due to implicit regularization from residual learning \cite{xin-etal-2024-beyond}.
+Linear and FFN heads are also competitive, with FFN surpassing full fine-tuning on SciFact.
+In contrast, unfreezing top 8 layers underperforms despite using more parameters, highlighting LoRA’s effectiveness.

 \paragraph{LoRA Rank Ablations.} We study sensitivity to the LoRA rank ($r$) with $\alpha = r$.
-On DevRev-Search (Fig.~\ref{fig:a}), arctic-l-v2 improves monotonically and saturates at high ranks, whereas qwen3-4b shows a peaked profile with best performance at $r=32$, likely due to overfitting at larger ranks.
-Results on SciFact and FiQA (Table~\ref{tab:lora_ablation}, Appendix~\ref{app:ablation}) show a consistent pattern: $r \in [32, 64]$ provides the best trade-off between capacity and regularization.
-Although $r=128$ can sometimes yield minor gains, performance largely saturates, making $32$ or $64$ the most efficient choices.
+On DevRev-Search (Fig.~\ref{fig:a}), arctic-l-v2 improves monotonically and saturates at higher ranks, while qwen3-4b peaks at $r=32$, likely due to overfitting at larger ranks.
+Results on SciFact and FiQA (Table~\ref{tab:lora_ablation}, Appendix~\ref{app:ablation}) show a consistent pattern: $r \in [32,64]$ provides the best trade-off between capacity and regularization.
+Although $r=128$ can yield minor gains, performance largely saturates, making $32$ or $64$ the most efficient choices.